la2n2h/new-york-city-bike/README.md

 | 70.8                 | 2.8                 | 0                       | 10.02993348    |
 | 63.2                 | 5.2                 | 0                       | 10.00143627    |
 | 65.8                 | 1.8                 | 0                       | 9.993536224    |

+Higher Temperatures Lead to More Trips: Days with temperatures between 60–75°F tend to have the highest average trip counts, suggesting that moderate temperatures are ideal for biking.
+Wind Speed: Wind seems to have a relatively minor impact on bike trips, but very high winds (e.g., 7.1 mph) can reduce bike usage slightly.
+Precipitation: Light precipitation has a small negative effect on bike usage, but it doesn’t completely deter people from biking.
+Ideal Conditions: The most optimal days for bike trips seem to be mild temperature, light winds, and no precipitation.

 ####  Daily Trip Trends
 Analyze the number of trips per day.